-Pitt-Johnstown police officers have received training in incident command and participate in Active Threat exercises annually.
+Pitt-Johnstown police officers have received training and participate in Active Threat exercises annually.
 Members of Pitt-Johnstown's Police Department provide educational programs on community response to an active threat situation and other safety issues to students, staff members, and faculty members upon request.

 Each term, the University's Emergency Notification System (see more details in adjacent column) is tested; this testing is unannounced, with an evaluation and documentation of the test maintained at the police department.
-Evacuation and/ or shelter-in-place exercises are conducted in residential buildings at least twice during every school year.
 Evacuation exercises are used as a way to educate and train building occupants on issues specific to their building.
 During the exercises, building occupants practice emergency procedures and familiarize themselves with the location of exits and the sound of the emergency alarm.

 Each year, members of the University community conduct planned tabletop exercises that test and evaluate the University's emergency response and evacuation procedures.
-Emergency executives, police, and key University personnel, along with external support agencies (such as Richland Township police, firefighters, paramedics, Cambria County SERT members, and the Cambria County EMA) may participate in these exercises, which address evacuation or shelter-in-place of buildings.
-At the conclusion of the exercises, Pitt-Johnstown produces a summary of its emergency response and evacuation testing.
+Emergency executives, police, and key University personnel, occasionally with external support agencies (such as Richland Township police, firefighters, paramedics, Cambria County SERT members, and the Cambria County EMA) may participate in these exercises, which address evacuation or shelter-in-place of buildings.